Head in the Clouds. Feet on the Ground.

 Ben has shared his adventurous startup stories and learnings with audiences all over the world including at a CIA conference in Las Vegas.

-Ben has spent the last 6 months living on a Thai Island with his wife and 3 young kids, whilst working remotely as a business mentor and building Rebel Book Club, a growing community of 500+ subscribers in 5 cities.
+Ben spent6 months living on a Thai Island with his wife and 3 young kids, whilst working remotely as a business mentor and building Rebel Book Club, a growing community of 1000+ subscribers in 25 countries.

 Persuading people to give their big ideas a go.